spacewalkproject/spacewalk-wiki/HowToUpgrade.md

  * Spacewalk 1.5 to 1.6 upgrade instructions, are available at [[HowToUpgrade16]]

 ----

 ## Assumptions

   * For RHEL, CentOS, or Scientific Linux, you have the base-OS and EPEL repositories enabled.
   * For RHEL, you have the appropriate 'Optional Server' channel enabled.
   * For Fedora, your Fedora yum repositories are setup properly.
-  * You have set up your yum to point to Spacewalk 2.9 repository.
+  * You have set up your yum to point to Spacewalk 2.10 repository.
 For the repo setup specifics, see [HowToInstall#setting-up-spacewalk-repo](https://github.com/spacewalkproject/spacewalk/wiki/HowToInstall#setting-up-spacewalk-repo).
-    * In particular, make sure you do **NOT** use jpackage repo.
-It has been obsoleted in previous version of Spacewalk.
-Disable it or completely remove the file `/etc/yum.repos.d/jpackage-generic.repo` .

 ## Database and configuration backup